 Someone whom I really admire in the animal community is Patricia McConnell, a dog trainer and Certified Applied Animal Behaviorist.
 Here are some excerpts from her book, The Other End of the Leash, which was published in 2002.
 I have included page numbers for easy reference.

-In 2010, Patricia McConnell wrote an article on her personal blog, entitled “Common Underlying Assumptions about Dominance,” after a lecture given by Suzanne Hetts.
+In 2010, Patricia McConnell wrote a post on her personal blog, entitled “Common Underlying Assumptions about Dominance,” after a lecture given by Suzanne Hetts.
+Here is an excerpt:

 – – –